nicofirst1/MotionBot/README.md

 ### Package Setup
 This project is currently working with **raspberry pi 3 model B**, **Python 3.5** and a **Logitech webcam**
 * First install the *fswebcam package* (you can check out [this tutorial](https://www.raspberrypi.org/documentation/usage/webcams/)) with
-`sudo apt-get install fswebcam`, control that the cam is working correctly by running `fswebcam image.jpg` (use `eog image.jpg` to view the image throught ssh)
+`sudo apt-get install fswebcam`, control that the cam is working correctly by running `fswebcam image.jpg` (use `eog image.jpg` to view the image through ssh)
 * Then follow [this tutorial](https://www.pyimagesearch.com/2016/04/18/install-guide-raspberry-pi-3-raspbian-jessie-opencv-3/)
 To install **OpenCV** for raspberry pi (changing python3.4 to python3.5)
 * Next install the **scikit-image** package by running `sudo apt-get install python-skimage` followed by `pip install scikit-image` (be sure to be in the correct virtual enviroment using python3.5)